Descriptive Research

 Research questions in descriptive studies typically start with ‘What is…”.
 Examples of research questions in descriptive studies may include the following:

-- What are the most effective intangible employee motivation tools in hospitality industry in the 21stcentury?
+• What are the most effective intangible employee motivation tools in hospitality industry in Asia Pacific?

-- Do corporate leaders of multinational companies in the 21stcentury possess moral rights to receive multi-million bonuses?
+• Do corporate leaders of multinational oil companies possess moral rights to receive multi-million bonuses?

-- What is the impact of the global financial crisis of 2007 – 2009 on fitness industry in the UK?
+• What is the impact of incresing role of artificial intelligence on fitness industry in the UK?

 Advantages of Descriptive Research